timescale/docs/api/refresh_continuous_aggregate.md

 <Highlight type="warning">
-Note that it's not guaranteed that all buckets will be updated:

-1. buckets that are materialized with no data changes will not refreshed again.
-2. buckets with changes only in the secondary table used in the JOIN are not refreshed.
+Note that it's not guaranteed that all buckets are updated, skipping refresh when buckets are materialized with no data changes or changes occurred only in the secondary table used in the JOIN.
 </Highlight>

 ### Sample usage